Updated: 10/8/2018 | October 8th, 2018

 Food of every nature, hipsters, high tech, and a diverse population make San Francisco one of my favorite places to visit.
 Additionally, it’s close to some wonderful national parks, like Muir Woods, where you can escape the city and go hiking amid giant trees.
 This city is changing fast (for good or ill) and I’m always looking forward to my next visit.
 San Francisco has so much to do that you need at least four days to really appreciate it.
 The city is one of the cultural centers of the United States and not to be missed.

-For more travel tips on San Francisco, check out this detailed planning guide.
+For more travel tips on San Francisco, check out these posts:

 White sand beaches, Cuban food, wild nightlife, gorgeous people, and amazing warm weather — what’s not to love about Miami!
 I don’t think I could ever live here, but for a weekend of fun in the sun, Miami is perfect.